-According to recent research, mobile continues to be an essential part of our daily lives with worldwide downloads reaching a record of 120 billion in 2019.
-But besides downloading more apps, users also tend to spend more time in the apps which results in 3.1 hours per user per day in 2019 compared to 2.1 hours in 2015.
+According to research, mobile continues to be an essential part of our daily lives with worldwide downloads reaching a record of 218 billion in 2020 compared to 120 billion in 2019.
+But besides downloading more apps, users also tend to spend more time in the apps which results in 4.2 hours per user per day in Q1 2021.
+This is 80% more time spent in apps compared to Q1 2019.

-Such growth has been observed across different app categories, but the top contributor turned out to be a Video Players and Editors category, accounting for 22% of the time spent in 2019.
+Such growth has been observed across different app categories, but the top contributor turned out to be Gaming category, accounting for 22% by share of available apps in March 2021.

 Apps inspiring play have always been users’ favorites, but what is pretty much remarkable is that games that top today’s charts are offering a variety of social features incorporated in their mechanics.
 App Annie reports that more than ⅔ of games in the Top 50 have at least one social feature incorporated.